Scaling of Stochastic Normalizing Flows in $\mathrm{SU}(3)$ lattice gauge theory: Numerical results

 The same kind of improvement can be observed for the ESS: small values of $\nstep$ lead to $\hat\ESS<0.1$, which indicates a very poor sampling of the target distribution.
 As soon as $\nstep$ increases enough, depending on the volume that is tested, the same trend observed for the $\DKL$ appears.
 Both NE-MCMC and SNFs appear to approach the limit value $\hat\ESS=1$, with Stochastic Normalizing Flows being roughly twice as efficient as the purely stochastic counterpart.

 At this point it is important to stress two relevant details.
 First, that for the same value of $\nstep$ SNFs also perform a stout-smearing transformation of the links for each Monte Carlo update; in our experience the increase of the computational cost is however moderate, as in our implementation they are about 25\% as expensive as a full MCMC update.
 Second, this improvement came at a very modest cost: as explained previously, the training was performed uniquely on values of $\nstep$ which are much smaller than the ones showed in fig.~\ref{fig:dkless}.
 In practical terms, the computational effort of the training is just a small fraction of the total effort used for the sampling for larger $\nstep$.
+Before discussing the scaling of SNFs, it is natural to ask whether a NF (i.e., a flow without NE-MCMC steps) can reach similar performances.
+In this case, using the simple smearing transformation defined in eq.~\eqref{eq:coupling_layer_stout_smearing_transformation} it was not possible to create a satisfying NF, both by training the parameters from scratch or by using the ones obtained training a corresponding SNF.